AguaClara/Textbook/Flocs_Fractals_and_Forces/FFF_Intro.rst

   :label: G_of_vc_and_floc_props

-  \zeta = G_{max} \nu^3 v_c^2 \approx   \frac{4F_{bond}}{3 \pi  \rho_{H_2O}}\left(  \frac{ D_{cp} g}{18} \frac{\rho_{cp} - \rho_{H_2O}}{\rho_{H_2O}}\right) ^2
+  \zeta_{breakup} = G_{max} \nu^3 v_c^2 \approx   \frac{4F_{bond}}{3 \pi  \rho_{H_2O}}\left(  \frac{ D_{cp} g}{18} \frac{\rho_{cp} - \rho_{H_2O}}{\rho_{H_2O}}\right) ^2

-Given the experimental conditions used by Casey Garland where performance began to decline, the value of left side of Equation :eq:`G_of_vc_and_floc_props`, :math:`\zeta`, is  :math:`50 \cdot \frac{mm^8}{s^6}`, :math:`\left(50 \cdot  10^{-24}\frac{m^8}{s^6}\right)`, for a kaolin suspension. :math:`\zeta` represent an upper limit on the flocculation and sedimentation design parameters and is a combination of properties of the core particles.
-The expectation is that :math:`\zeta` will be less than 50 :math:`\frac{mm^8}{s^6}` for core particles that include dissolved organic matter.
+Given the experimental conditions used by Casey Garland where performance began to decline, the value of left side of Equation :eq:`G_of_vc_and_floc_props`, :math:`\zeta_{breakup}`, is  :math:`50 \cdot \frac{mm^8}{s^6}`, :math:`\left(50 \cdot  10^{-24}\frac{m^8}{s^6}\right)`, for a kaolin suspension. :math:`\zeta_{breakup}` represent an upper limit on the maximum velocity gradient to prevent floc breakup and plate settler capture velocity design parameters and is a combination of properties of the core particles.
+The expectation is that :math:`\zeta_{breakup}` will be less than 50 :math:`\frac{mm^8}{s^6}` for core particles that include dissolved organic matter.
 It is also expected that the density of the core particles decreases at high coagulant doses and this may explain the reduction in performance at high coagulant doses (see :numref:`figure_PennockFig3`).

-Equation :eq:`G_of_vc_and_floc_props` reveals the key relationships between flocculator and sedimentation tank design.
-The flocculator velocity gradient must decrease in proportion to the square of the sedimentation tank capture velocity.
-If AguaClara were to increase the sedimentation tank capture velocity from 0.12 to 0.3 mm/s the flocculator velocity gradient would need to decrease by a factor of 6.25.
+Equation :eq:`G_of_vc_and_floc_props` reveals the key relationships between jet reverser and plate settler design.
+The jet reverser velocity gradient must decrease in proportion to the square of the plate settler capture velocity.
+If AguaClara were to increase the plate settler capture velocity from 0.12 to 0.3 mm/s the jet reverser velocity gradient would need to decrease by a factor of 6.25.
 The dramatic effect of temperature is revealed as well.
-It is well known that flocculation/sedimentation processes perform poorly at low temperatures.
+It is well known that flocculation and sedimentation processes perform poorly at low temperatures.
 The kinematic viscosity of water approximately doubles as the temperature drops from 20°C to 0°C. That results in a need to decrease the velocity gradient by a factor of 8!
 Finally, the dissolved organic matter and inorganic particles together determine the density and diameter of the core particles that make up the flocs.
 Organic matter reduces the density of the core particles and that requires a lower velocity gradient.
 The worst combination of parameters is a cold water with a high dissolved organic concentration and a low concentration of inorganic particles.

-The effect of water temperature and sedimentation tank capture velocity on the maximum flocculator velocity gradient for kaolin suspensions are shown in :numref:`figure_Gmax_of_T_and_vc`.
+The effect of water temperature and plate settler capture velocity on the maximum jet reverser velocity gradient for kaolin suspensions are shown in :numref:`figure_Gmax_of_T_and_vc`.

 .. _figure_Gmax_of_T_and_vc: